Henning von Gierke

-Henning von Gierke, born December 22, 1947 in Karlsruhe, is a German painter, set designer, production designer and art director.
+Henning von Gierke (born 22 December 1947 in Karlsruhe) is a German painter, set designer, production designer and art director.
 He has collaborated with director Werner Herzog on a number of projects.
 Among his many collaborations with other film, theatre and opera directors, Gierke is most notable as a painter.

 Significant collaborations

 With Werner Herzog

 Gierke collaborated with Herzog on seven films and several operas.
 He was Production Designer during The Enigma of Kaspar Hauser, Nosferatu the Vampyre and Fitzcarraldo.
 As a Set Decorator he worked on Heart of Glass and Woyzeck, as Stage Designer on operas: Lohengrin and Giovanna d'Arco and as Costume Designer on film The Transformation of the World Into Music.
 Gierke shot additional still photographs on Stroszeks set.
 He appeared twice in Herzog's film The Transformation of the World Into Music as himself and in Herzog's TV realisation of opera Giovanna d'Arco.